-Figure 9a shows reflectivity ETS scores of control experiment CNTLd, as well as experiments with greater error added to observations, FRADd1.0 and FRADd2.0, calculated over the entire domain.
-All experiments show higher scores than the baseline, similar to Fig. 8.
-There are only minor differences among the different assimilation experiments, no more than 0.1 in terms of ETS scores.
-The results are similar for the 'moist' experiments in Fig. 9b.
-When ETS is calculated over only the red box in Fig. 1b for the supercell (Fig. 11), much larger differences exist among the experiments, all of which still yield higher ETS scores than experiment NoNd, show score is zero in the dry case and nearly zero in the moist case.
-Generally, CNTLd tends to have the best ETS scores (though not always) likely because of its relatively low amount of observation error, while FRADd2.0 has lower ETS scores (though still well above that of NoNd).
-The forecast of the supercell seems to be insensitive to increased observation error of up to 2 Nunits, and all assimilation experiment show improvement over the corresponding no data assimilation experiment in terms of ETS scores.
+Figure 8a shows reflectivity ETSs for the 30-dBZ reflectivity threshold of control experiment CNTLd, as well as experiments with greater error added to observations, FRADd1.0 and FRADd2.0, calculated over the entire domain.
+Each ETS starts at a perfect 1.0 because hydrometeor fields in the initial background had no error with the preexisting storm.
+All experiments show higher scores than the baseline.
+There are only minor differences among the different assimilation experiments, no more than 0.1 in terms of ETSs.
+The results are similar for the moist experiments in Fig. 8b.
+Generally, CNTLd tends to have the best ETSs (though not always), likely because of its relatively low amount of observation error, while FRADd2.0 has lower ETSs (though still well above that of NoNd).
+The forecast of the supercell seems to be insensitive to increased observation error of up to 2 N-units, and all assimilation experiments show improvement over the corresponding no-data-assimilation experiment in terms of ETSs.

-(2) SENSITIVITY TO REALISTIC CLUTTER COVERAGE
+2) SENSITIVITY TO REALISTIC CLUTTER COVERAGE

-The sensitivity of analysis and forecast to realistic clutter coverage, through experiments FRADCLUTd and FRADCLUTm experiments is shown in Fig. 5c,d in terms of analysis and forecast RMSEs.
-The error evolutions look very similar to corresponding ones in Fig. 5a,b.
-With realistic ground clutter having incomplete coverage, the RMSE is increased by ~0.1 g kg-1 but the error converges after a short time in the forecast to the control experiment values.
-The effect of incomplete data coverage on the final RMSE by 2130 is slightly higher than the effect of increased observation error, but in general realistic clutter coverage has little to no detrimental effect on the moisture analysis and forecast.
+The sensitivity of analysis and forecast to realistic clutter coverage, through experiments FRADCLUTd and FRADCLUTm, is shown in Figs. 5c and 5d in terms of analysis and forecast RMSEs.
+The error evolutions look very similar to corresponding ones in Figs. 5a and 5b.
+With realistic ground clutter having incomplete coverage, the RMSE is increased by $\sim 0.1 \text{ g kg}^{-1}$ but the error converges after a short time in the forecast to the control experiment values.
+The effect of incomplete data coverage on the final RMSE by 2130 is slightly higher than the effect of increased observation error but, in general, realistic clutter coverage has little to no detrimental effect on the moisture analysis and forecast.

-ETS scores are lower in FRADCLUTd0.5, by roughly 0.1 point for the entire domain (Fig. 9).
+ETSs in Fig. 8 are lower for FRADCLUTd0.5, by roughly 0.1 point for the entire domain.
 However, the scores are still consistently above the baseline forecast, meaning that the use of realistic clutter coverage does not significantly impact the subsequent forecast.
 The ETS results are similar for FRADCLUTm0.5.
-The worst scores occur with FRADCLUTd1.0 and

-FRADCLUTm1.0, though the differences are still relatively minor.
+The worst scores occur with FRADCLUTd1.0 and FRADCLUTm1.0, though the differences are still relatively minor.
 The results of realistic clutter coverage experiments tend to follow the general results of observation error experiments.
 Although a forecaster may be thrown off by the discontinuous appearance of clutter domain refractivity coverage at KTLX and KFDR, the data assimilation system is rather robust from a data assimilation and numerical forecasting standpoint.
-The caveat is that inevitably a real storm may initiate within a region where there is no clutter coverage, then the impact of the data gaps may be larger.
+The caveat is that inevitably a real storm may initiate within a region where there is no clutter coverage, and then the impact of the data gaps may be larger.